mddazure/subnet-peering/README.md

 (VnetAddressSpacesOverlap) Cannot create or update peering /subscriptions/7cb39d93-f8a1-48a7-af6d-c8e12136f0ad/resourceGroups/sn-rg/providers/Microsoft.Network/virtualNetworks/vnet-left/virtualNetworkPeerings/left0-right0.
 Virtual networks /subscriptions/7cb39d93-f8a1-48a7-af6d-c8e12136f0ad/resourceGroups/sn-rg/providers/Microsoft.Network/virtualNetworks/vnet-left and /subscriptions/7cb39d93-f8a1-48a7-af6d-c8e12136f0ad/resourceGroups/sn-rg/providers/Microsoft.Network/virtualNetworks/vnet-right cannot be peered because their address spaces overlap.
 Overlapping address prefixes: 172.16.3.0/24
 Code: VnetAddressSpacesOverlap
 ```
-This demonstrates that subnet peering is allows for the partial peering of vnets that contain overlapping ip space.
+This demonstrates that subnet peering allows for the partial peering of vnets that contain overlapping ip space.

 As discussed, this can be very helpful in scenario's where private ip space is in short supply.

 # Looking ahead
 Subnet peering is now available in all Azure regions: feel free to test, experiment and use in production.

-The feature is currently only available through the latest versions of the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/network/vnet/peering?view=azure-cli-latest), [Bicep](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/virtualnetworkpeerings?pivots=deployment-language-bicep), [ARM template](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/virtualnetworkpeerings?pivots=deployment-language-bicep), [Terraform](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/virtualnetworkpeerings?pivots=deployment-language-terraform) and Powershell.
+The feature is currently only available through the latest versions of the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/network/vnet/peering?view=azure-cli-latest), [Bicep](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/virtualnetworkpeerings?pivots=deployment-language-bicep), [ARM template](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/virtualnetworkpeerings?pivots=deployment-language-arm-template), [Terraform](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/virtualnetworkpeerings?pivots=deployment-language-terraform) and Powershell.
+Portal support should be added soon.

-Meaningful next steps will be to integrate Subnet Peering in both Azure Virtual Network Manager (AVNM) and Virtual WAN, so that the advantages it brings can be leveraged at enterpise scale in  nework foundations.
+Meaningful next steps will be to integrate Subnet Peering in both Azure Virtual Network Manager (AVNM) and Virtual WAN, so that the advantages it brings can be leveraged at enterprise scale in  nework foundations.

 I will continue to track developments and update this post as appropriate.